apache/yetus/asf-site-src/source/documentation/in-progress/precommit-bugsystems.md

 The default value for  GITHUB\_USER is the value of `--project` suffixed with QA.
 For example, `--project=yetus` will set `GITHUB_USER=yetusqa`.

+GitHub pull requests may be directly processed on the command line in two ways:

+  * GH:(PR number)
+  * GHSHA:(PR SHA1 number)

+The GitHub bugsystem plugin will attempt to download the unified diff that the pull request references.
 Pull requests that are made off of a specific branch will switch the test repo to that branch, if permitted.
 If the pull request references a JIRA issue that matches the given JIRA issue regexp in the Subject, the JIRA plug-in will also be invoked as needed.

 # JIRA Specific